M3ZBAHV2/dashboard_frontend/replit.md

 ✓ Built RC Agent Activity page with agent selection and activity metrics ✓ Updated navigation and routing for all new pages
-✓ Enhanced data models with appointment and call schemas
+✓ Enhanced data models with appointment and call schemas ✓ Created comprehensive Manager Dashboard with 7 data tables and 8 summary cards ✓ Reorganized navigation: renamed "Leaderboard" to "Dashboard" and moved it as first item under Manager section

 ## User Preferences